 This lecture provides you with both historical and contemporary insights as to the diverse crop and livestock economy in Kentucky.
-As you view this lecture, think about the types of agricultural products that dominate in the counties where your WPA tour is located, and how that relates to the environmental factors associated with the physiographic region.
+As you view this lecture, think about the types of agricultural products that dominate in the counties where your WPA tour is located, and the physiographic region in which your tour route is situated.
 Not every region in Kentucky has horse farms-the most commonly grown agricultural products across all parts of Kentucky are cattle and hay!

-WEEK EIGHT

-Tuesday, March 9, 2021 Thursday, March 11, 2021
+WEEK EIGHT Tuesday, October 12, 2021 Thursday, October 14, 2021: Fall Break!